vc-awesome/docs-learning/content/snippets/badge.md

 ---

-以下 Demo 均以 "https://github.com/bootstrap-vue/bootstrap-vue - *GitHub - bootstrap-vue/bootstrap-vue: BootstrapVue provides one of the most comprehensive implementations of Bootstrap v4 for Vue.js.
+以下 GitHub Demo 均以 "https://github.com/bootstrap-vue/bootstrap-vue - *GitHub - bootstrap-vue/bootstrap-vue: BootstrapVue provides one of the most comprehensive implementations of Bootstrap v4 for Vue.js.
 With extensive and automated WAI-ARIA accessibility markup.*" 为例制作。

 ### Badgen